 This manual presents the Computer-Aided Design (CAD) standards of the District Department of Transportation (DDOT).

-These standards apply to the the construction of protected walkways on the sidewalks and roadways.
+These standards apply to the construction of protected walkways on the sidewalks and roadways.
 They are also part of a required traffic control plan that provides guidance on the preferred methods for routing pedestrians safely through work zones occupying public space in the District.

 This document describes the procedures for reviewing and approving requests for new or modified access to the Interstate and Freeway system within the District of Columbia.